makersacademy/airport_challenge/README.md

 ```

 **Steps taken**
+*User Story 1*
-* Feature and unit tested capacity to check if a plane has landed
+- [ ] Feature and unit tested capacity to check if a plane has landed
-* Implemented capacity to check if a plane has landed
+- [ ] Implemented capacity to check if a plane has landed

-* Feature and unit tested capacity to land a plane at airpot
+- [ ] Feature and unit tested capacity to land a plane at airpot
-* Implemented capacity to land a plane at airport
+- [ ] Implemented capacity to land a plane at airport